Event Type

 Event Description

-The American Historical Association (AHA) hosted a virtual Congressional Briefing offering historical perspectives on artificial intelligence.
-The briefing took place on Wednesday, October 29, at 9:30 a.m.
-The in-person briefing will be rescheduled to a later date.
+The American Historical Association (AHA) hosted a Congressional Briefing offering historical perspectives on artificial intelligence.
+The briefing took place on Friday, February 27, at 9:00 a.m. in Rayburn House Office Building Room 2075.

-Panelists Sarah Igo (Vanderbilt Univ.), Aaron Mendon-Plasek (Purdue Univ.), and Rebecca Slayton (Cornell Univ.) provided historical context on privacy and national security issues that have been transformed by technology and now AI.
+Panelists Ekaterina Babintseva (Purdue Univ.), Sarah Igo (Vanderbilt Univ.), Aaron Mendon-Plasek (Purdue Univ.), and Rebecca Slayton (Cornell Univ.) provided historical context on privacy and national security issues that have been transformed by technology and now AI.
 Kathryn Cramer Brownell (Purdue Univ.) served as moderator.

 The AHA’s Congressional Briefings series seeks to provide Congressional staff members, journalists, and other members of the policy community with the historical context essential to understanding contemporary issues.
 The sessions are strictly nonpartisan and avoid advancing particular policy prescriptions or legislative agendas.